-Homemade Crispy Fried Zucchini Chips that are crispy and made Greek-style!
-Pan frying them as opposed to baking them results in a much crunchier chip hands down.
+Homemade Fried Zucchini Chips are a crispy appetizer or snack everyone will love!
 I used no batter, flour, or breading so they are completely gluten free.
-Paired with a good tzatziki sauce, it's a popular appetizer guests will love paired with wine.
+Paired with a good tzatziki sauce, zucchini chips are an appetizer I love serving guests with a good drink in hand.

 They are simply amazing.

 If you love crispy appetizers, you need to try my Italian calamari!

 Did you know that zucchini contains A LOT of water?

 Just LOOK at all the water I was able to squeeze out of ONE large zucchini!
 So if we want to make a crispy chip, we need to get rid of that water.
 Think of it as the enemy.

 Thin slices of zucchini will cook quickly when pan frying.
 I like to use a mandolin for even slices.
 They result is airy zucchini chips that are perfectly crisp.

 Sprinkling your zucchini generously with salt will help to draw out the moisture.
 Sprinkle and let them SWEAT IT OUT.
 You will be able to see the water on top after about 10 minutes.

 When you use salt, don't be stingy because we will be wiping it off afterwards!
 (I let it sit at least 10 minutes!)
 The longer you allow it to sit with the salt, the more water you will be able to sweat out of it.

 Take 1-2 thick paper towels and wipe off as much salt of the water and salt as you can.